ffeiDing/Java_ICanteen/API.md

 	new_password: String
 	token: String

-* 401 Not Login:
-	Happen when 'token' is tampered.
+* 401 Not Login: Happen when 'token' is tampered.

-* 422 Wrong Password
-	Happen when 'old_password' is wrong.
+* 422 Wrong Password: Happen when 'old_password' is wrong.

-* 200 OK:
-	Return None. '_id' and token are still available.
+* 200 OK: Return None. '_id' and token are still available.